Moira Stilwell: Politics

 She ran for the BC Liberals in the 2009 provincial election, and was elected member of the Legislative Assembly (MLA) for Vancouver-Langara by a margin of 4,275 votes.
 She was named to the cabinet by Premier Gordon Campbell that June as Minister of Advanced Education and Labour Market Development, before being re-assigned as Minister of Regional Economic and Skills Development in October 2010.

 With Campbell resigning as premier and Liberal leader amidst the controversial implementation of the harmonized sales tax, Stilwell resigned her cabinet post in November 2010 to run for party leadership, becoming the first declared candidate in the race.
 During her campaign, Stilwell focused her attention on the importance of building a knowledge-based economy to ensure BC’s future prosperity; increasing the minimum wage in BC from $8/hour to $10/hour; and reducing the interest rate that students in BC pay for loans to finance their studies.

 Stilwell dropped out of the campaign on February 16, 2011, announcing her support for George Abbott.
-The leadership election subsequently occurred on February 26, 2011 and was won by Christy Clark.
+The leadership election subsequently occurred on February 26, 2011, and was won by Christy Clark.
 Initially without a ministerial role in Clark's cabinet, Stilwell was instead appointed parliamentary secretary for industry, research and innovation to the Minister of Jobs, Tourism and Innovation on March 14, 2011, before becoming parliamentary secretary to the Minister of Health in March 2012.
 She returned to the cabinet in September 2012 as Minister of Social Development.

 At the 2013 provincial election, she defeated New Democrat George Chow by 2,787 votes to win re-election as Vancouver-Langara MLA.
 She stayed on the backbenches for the duration of the 40th Parliament, and announced her decision to retire from politics on June 17, 2016, finishing her term as MLA in May 2017.

+In 2026, she announced that she would run with the Vancouver Liberals for Vancouver City Council.